rlopez133/mcp/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Install [jbang](https://www.jbang.dev/download/) which will be used when using the Kubernetes MCP Server.
+Install [jbang](https://www.jbang.dev/download/) which will be used when using the Kubernetes MCP Server. (jbang needs to be installed globally, recommend using the homebrew install pattern.
+If you install it locally (the curl pattern), Claude won't be able to access it).

 Restart your terminal to ensure that the `uv` and `jbang` command are now available.